As a little girl, I remember missionary prayer cards. I remember having missionaries come to our church.

 It was a great lunch and truly, not long after that, we handed in our own application for missions.
 We began our journey of living out of suitcases, staying in hotels or friend’s houses, going from church to church, humbly asking for prayer and support.
 We pulled our kids up on stage and listened to applause we didn’t know how to accept.
 We sold things, packed up, said goodbye and got on an airplane.

-And I wondered still, “Do people see past our pretty prayer card?
+And I wondered still, “Do people see past the pretty prayer cards?
 Do they see us?
 The normal, regular people who have no idea what they are doing but walking forward step-by-step in a call bigger than anything they can humanly understand?
 Do they see that?
 The real journey and the real struggle and the real God-given joy?
 The fun we can have in the same day of great struggle?
 The very painful, humanness of our days… that we are truly just people walking a missionary calling, crossing cultures and boarders with our family of 5?”

 The blog turned from “homeschool mom writing marriage and parenting” to something I never knew I intended to write… a real life missionary story… something that would connect anyone who was reading with a family living overseas.